Types (6)

 When is Rent Due?

 There is no statute specifying when rent is due.
 The rental contract should thus clarify the matter of when and where monthly rent should be paid.
-There is also no statute on grace laws for the late payment of rent.
+There is also no statute on grace periods for the late payment of rent.

 Landlord’s Access